Totsukawa Village, Japan’s Biggest Village

 When it comes to Tosukawa, relaxing in an onsen is a must.
-Though its reputation as an onsen hot spot (pun, lol) only begun in the Edo Period, all the onsen in Totsukawa use 100% pure onsen water.
+Though its reputation as an onsen hot spot (pun, lol) only began in the Edo Period, all the onsen in Totsukawa use 100% pure onsen water.

 Eat Local Food

 Since Totsukawa Village is completely surrounded by mountains, their food is a bit different from the traditional Japanese diet that mainly consists of a lot of ocean fish.
 Instead, the diet here is heavy in river fish such as sweetfish (ayu) or trout (amago), boar, deer, as well as hearty mountain vegetables.
-Boar, or botan is particularly famous in Totsukawa Village.
-If you do decide to stay in ryokan, they will most likely serve up many of the local delicacies.
+Boar or botan is particularly famous in Totsukawa Village.
+If you do decide to stay in a ryokan, they will most likely serve up many of the local delicacies.

 Totsukawa Village also has something called yubeshi.
 These are not at all like yubeshi found in other parts of Japan, which are typically sweet confections.
-Instead these a sort of savory preserved yuzu.
+Instead, these are a sort of savory preserved yuzu.
 The yuzu is hollowed out and mixed with miso, some seasoning, and a whole lot of other things!
 It has a very complex taste today the least; earthy, citrusy, salty.

 Walk Japan’s Tallest Suspension: Tanize Suspension Bridge

 In the north of the village is the Tanize Suspension Bridge.
 This bridge is 54m high and 297 long.
-There are several tall, long bridges in Japan these days, but all of them are made for tourist except the Tanize Suspension Bridge.
+There are several tall, long bridges in Japan these days, but all of them are made for tourists except the Tanize Suspension Bridge.
 The villagers originally spent a large fortune to make this bridge, as a means of convenience just for themselves.
 Today, the bridge has serendipitously become one of the biggest tourist attractions in the village.